damianham/jooxe/README.md

 $ cp -r jooxe/examples/ionic/* jooxe/apps/ionic
 ```
 The ionic starter app has static Chats data in a Chat service.
 The ionic example app in jooxe/examples/ionic overwrites some elements of the
-ionic starter app and provide a backend api service to load chats data from a mongoDB database.
+ionic starter app and provides a backend api service to load chats data from a mongoDB database.

 Once you have the domain name and nginx routing setup as above then visit http://ionic.example.com to see the ionic app in your web browser.